ataraxao/drex/introduction.md

 - By the end of Year 3, the LLC holds **$200,132**.
 - During the 6-month pause, even with $0 added, the underlying capital continues to compound, generating roughly **$7,000** in passive growth.
 - Crucially, this temporary cessation of funding does **not** constitute a breach of agreement.
 Because the Recipient Party is vested, their equity continues to grow passively even while the Funding Party’s active income is zero.
-The momentum of the accumulated capital sustains the relationship’s orbit until income resumes, effectively eliminating both legal jeopardy and financial panic.
+The momentum of the accumulated capital sustains the relationship’s orbit until income resumes, avoiding both legal jeopardy and financial panic.

 ### Scenario F: The Opportunity Cost *(CWA vs. The Corporate Path)*